Department of Medical Imaging, Division of Diagnostic Radiology

 Schulich School of Medicine & Dentistry, Western University

-The Department of Medical Imaging, Division of Diagnostic Radiology, Schulich School of Medicine & Dentistry, at Western University, London Health Sciences Centre and St. Joseph’s Health Care is seeking an Abdominal Radiologist for a full-time clinical academic appointment to Western University.
-Rank (Assistant, Associate, or Full Professor) and appointment status (limited term or continuing) will be determined by experience and qualifications at the time of appointment.
+The Department of Medical Imaging, Division of Diagnostic Radiology, Schulich School of Medicine & Dentistry, at Western University, London Health Sciences Centre and St. Joseph’s Health Care is seeking a Musculoskeletal Radiologist for a full-time clinical academic appointment to Western University.
+Rank and appointment status (limited term or continuing) will be determined by experience and qualifications at the time of appointment.

-There are opportunities for an enthusiastic radiologist to contribute to the building of an integrated and collegial multi-disciplinary Academic Medical Imaging Department in the Body Imaging Division.
+There are opportunities for an enthusiastic radiologist to contribute to the building of an integrated, multi-disciplinary and collegial Academic Medical Imaging Department in the Musculoskeletal Division.

-The successful candidate will join a division comprised of 28 radiologists.
-The successful candidate will need to demonstrate successful team building skills in addition to the advanced diagnostic skills required for this position.
-There are excellent established collaborations across all affiliated disciplines with frequent participation in multi-disciplinary rounds and a full complement of diagnostic and image-guided biopsy procedures.
+The successful candidate will join a division of 9 dedicated Musculoskeletal radiologists.
+The successful candidate will need to demonstrate successful team building skills in addition to the advanced diagnostic and interventional skills required for this position.
+There are excellent established collaborations across all affiliated Musculoskeletal disciplines with frequent participation in multi-disciplinary rounds and a full complement of diagnostic and interventional procedures.

 Qualifications: The successful candidate will hold certification in Diagnostic Radiology with the Royal College of Physician and Surgeons of Canada or international equivalent and will need to meet the current credentialing requirements of LHSC and St. Joseph’s.
 Candidates must have an MD, or equivalent, and must be eligible for licensure in the province of Ontario.
-Subspecialty Fellowship training in Body Imaging is required.
-Additional expertise in obstetrical imaging will be a distinct advantage.
-The successful candidate will be a self-starter, team player and be willing to participate in all aspects of academic activities, and imaging including on-call duties as required by the Chair/Chief of the Department.
+Subspecialty Fellowship training in Musculoskeletal imaging is required.
+Additional sub-specialty expertise in another area will be a distinct advantage.
+The successful candidate will be a self-starter, team player and be willing to participate in all aspects of academic imaging and intervention including on-call duties as required by the Chair/Chief of the Department.